fazdevils/workout-tracker/README.md

 Write a REST API that tracks jogging times of users

-- [COMPLETE] API Users must be able to create an account and log in.
+- [COMPLETE - NOTE: initial password are `password`] API Users must be able to create an account and log in.
 - [COMPLETE] All API calls must be authenticated.
 - [COMPLETE] Implement at least three roles with different permission levels:
   - a regular user would only be able to CRUD on their owned records